written by Raulla S. Mitchell

 “A human being is part of the whole, called by us ‘the universe.”
 Our task must be to widen our circle of compassion to embrace all living creatures and the whole of nature in its beauty.”

-Everyday we have the opportunity to celebrate the true gifts of family and friends.
-This holiday season, while expressing our heartfelt gratitude to our loved ones seated around our table, let’s remember to extend our genuine gratitude and love to the family of all living beings who occupy our planet, and to nature herself to whom we are inextricably connected.
+Everyday, even with most of the challenges COVID 19 has presented during this topsy turvy 2020, and for too many, the challenges have been life and death ones, we have the opportunity to celebrate the true gifts of family and friends, in some strange way, now more than ever.
+This holiday season, while expressing our heartfelt gratitude to our loved ones, seated around our table, or close at heart but somewhere far away, brought closer through a family ZOOM call, let’s remember to extend our genuine gratitude and love to the family of all living beings who occupy our planet, and to nature herself to whom we are inextricably connected.

-Organizations, such as the Best Animal Sanctuary, ASPCA, PETA, the Animal Humane Society, Minnesota-based Howling for Wolves, and Heifer International are just a few of the wonderful organizations which help to connect animals and people, empowering individuals, families and communities to provide for their own needs and livelihoods.
+Organizations, such as the Best Animal Sanctuary, ASPCA, Animal Humane Society, PETA, Minnesota-based Howling for Wolves, and Heifer International are just a few of the wonderful organizations which help to connect animals and people, empowering individuals, families and communities to provide for their own needs and livelihoods.
+During this global pandemic, so many of us have opened our hearts to new pets to share our hearts and homes.
+We honor them when we help to provide for those who are still awaiting forever loving homes.

 Consider sharing gifts which help the lives of people and other living creatures with whom we share this planet.
-When we share our blessings and gifts, it is with an expression of genuine grace and beauty that we honor the spirit which bestowed these blessings and gifts upon us.
+When we share our blessings and gifts, it is with an expression of genuine grace and beauty that we honor the spirit which bestowed these gifts upon all of us.

 Let’s make this a happy holiday season full of heart for our families, our furry friends and family members, and the wild creatures who deserve our respect and their freedom to live as nature intended.

-A camera should be the only apparatus used to shoot a wild animal, and honor their beauty as a living thing.
+A camera should be the only apparatus used to shoot any wild animal.
+It honors their beauty as a living thing, and never takes from them that which humans have no right to take.